-Environmental impact assessment (EIA) refers to the process of examining the anticipated environmental effects of a proposed project, which begins at the project’s design stage.
-A report is curated and then evaluated by a competent authority, who encompas public responses and decide whether a project is allowed to proceed.
+Environmental impact assessment (EIA) is the process of examining the potential environmental effects of a proposed project on the environment.
+An EIA is undertaken at the project design stage.
+A report is produced and then evaluated by a competent authority, who looks at it in detail, considers public responses and decides whether the project can proceed.

-The development and use of biodiversity tools can support environmental impact assessment reporting, supporting more informed and robust conclusions.
-For example, the Integrated Biodiversity Assessment Tool for Business (IBAT) provides a gateway to information and tools that aid decisions about biodiversity risk and reports on environmental performance.
+Products or tools created to support the sustainable use of biodiversity can be used to inform environmental impact assessment reporting.
+For example, the Integrated Biodiversity Assessment Tool (IBAT) provides information and tools to help make decisions about risks to biodiversity, as well as reports on environmental performance.

-An important emerging regulatory framework on environmental sustainability for business operations is the International Finance Corporation’s (IFC’s) Performance Standard 6 (PS6).
-Within this framework, biodiversity significance is represented through the concept of ‘Critical Habitat’, a definition developed by the IFC and detailed through criteria aligned with those that support internationally accepted biodiversity designations.
+An important emerging regulatory framework that helps business operations track environmental sustainability is the International Finance Corporation’s (IFC’s) Performance Standard 6 (PS6).
+Within this framework, the significance of biodiversity is represented through the concept of ‘Critical Habitat’, defined by the IFC and detailed through criteria that align with those under other internationally accepted biodiversity designations.

-Marine and coastal biodiversity data can be used alongside other datasets to support environmental impact assessment and high-level screening.
-Those hosted on the Ocean Data Viewer have been used by:
+Marine and coastal biodiversity data can be used alongside other datasets to support environmental impact assessments and high-level screening for biodiversity.
+To date, those hosted on the Ocean+ Data Viewer have been used by:

-- Academics to map vulnerable areas and/or impacts
+- Academia to identify and map vulnerable marine areas or marine species and/or potential pressures.

-- Research institutions to undertake environmental assessments or screening, and to combine habitat and climate data to produce emergency preparedness and response strategies (e.g. climate change, coral bleaching, habitat distribution, and fishing)
+- Research institutions to undertake environmental assessments or screening, and to combine habitat and climate data to produce emergency preparedness and response strategies (for example in response to climate change, coral bleaching events or habitat destruction).

-- The development financing sector and UN-associated organisations to screen areas in comparison to current/potential project sites, including monitoring and assessments on regional and local scales
+- The development finance sector and UN-associated organisations to screen areas in comparison to current/potential project sites, including monitoring and assessments at regional and local scales.